mostafa-drz/nextjs-dify-firebase-starter/demos/recipe-analyzer/README.md

 ## Use Cases

-- **Home Cooks**: Plan meals with ingredients they already have
+- **Home Cooks**: Quick inspiration with ingredients they have
-- **Health-Conscious Users**: Get nutritional insights and healthier alternatives
-- **Busy Professionals**: Quick meal planning without manual ingredient tracking
+- **Busy People**: Fast recipe suggestions without meal planning complexity
-- **Students**: Budget-friendly meal planning with available ingredients
+- **Students**: Simple cooking ideas with available ingredients
+- **Anyone**: Instant "what can I cook?" inspiration

+## Demo Philosophy

+**Keep it simple, focused, and creative.** This demo does one thing exceptionally well rather than trying to be a universal recipe tool.